Somali ostrich: Relationship with humans

+For a long time, Somalis partially domesticated some of these ostriches.
+People use their meats for consumption and the egg for ornamental use.
+Somali clans used to sell the feathers of tamed ostriches to coastal markets.

+The ostrich features prominently in Somali poetic and social language.
+The early 20th-century poet Qamaan Bulxan alluded to the feather's striking appearance in the line: "Baal-goray waa lagu ogaa, inuu bildhaamaaye!" ("It is known, that the ostrich's feather illuminates!").

 Status and conservation

 A report to the IUCN in 2006 suggests that the Somali ostrich was common in the central and southern regions of Somalia in the 1970s and 1980s.
 However, following the political disintegration of that country and the lack of any effective wildlife conservation, its range and numbers there have since been shrinking as a result of uncontrolled hunting for meat, medicinal products and eggs, with the bird facing eradication in the Horn of Africa.
 In Kenya it is farmed for meat, feathers and eggs.